Blog/Best Place to Inject Tirzepatide: 3 Sites Ranked

 Injection Tracking Methods

-Whichever method you choose, the goal is the same: never inject the same square inch more than once every 4 to 6 weeks.
+The goal: never inject the same square inch more than once every 4 to 6 weeks.

 Reducing Pain, Bruising, and Injection Site Reactions